 The Product Backlog is the organization of items that guides what’s most important to focus on and build next.
 The Product Backlog is constantly being updated and refined.

 At the heart of Scrum is the Sprint, during which a usable and potentially releasable product increment is created.
 Sprints are usually one week to one month in length, and happen one right after the other to keep projects moving.
-There are three events (ceremonies) that happen with each Sprint:
+The Sprint is one of five Scrum events (formerly but no longer called ceremonies) that happen with each Sprint.
+The other four are:

 The team decides what to work on for the current time-boxed period.

-The team collaborates about what was done and adapts the Backlog as needed.
+The team inspects what resulted from the Sprint and adapts the Backlog as needed.

 The team discusses what went right, what went wrong, and how to improve.